kucars/semantic_based_exploration/README.md

 # Semantic Based Exploration
-This repository aims to provide an exploration algorithm and relevant packages to enable a semantic-aware autonomous exploration task for robots in indoor environments.
+This repository aims to provide a simulation environment of UAV system for autonomous exploration with different semantic mapping algoritgms.

 # Installation
 This setup is tested with: